JTReid/challenge-memd-api/README.md

 ### MeMD 3rd Party Integration

-Lets build a MeMD integration.
+Lets prototype a MeMD integration.
 This 3rd party integration will have to be built from scratch, because there are gems currently available.
 Here are the requirements:

 We’ll use a Bearer token to authenticate all our requests by adding it into headers.
-Bearer tokens expire every 25 hours.
-We'll supply the token when we open the project together and we'll send it over in an Authorization header.
+We'll supply the token via email and you send it over in an Authorization header.
 We’ll need to accommodate these endpoints:

+  - POST - create primary
+      - This takes the below payload and creates a MeMD Primary Member
-  - POST - create primary/dependent
+  - POST - create dependent
-      - This takes a collection of ActiveRecord objects and creates a MeMD Member
+      - This takes the below payload and creates a MeMD Dependent Member
   - GET - retrieve member
-      - Simply retrieves a MeMD Member via the external_id field (which we will define)
+      - Simply retrieves a MeMD Member via the external_id field (which you get to define)

 ### Endpoint Information:

 ##### Payload Notes:

-We get to define the external_id and this will act as a primary key for the MeMD Member object.
+You'll need to define the external_id field.
+The only restrictions are it must be an integer, and its unique.
+This will act as a primary key for the MeMD Member object.
 The address fields need to be populated with a 'home' address.
 This distinction is found on the Address object under the is_type attribute.
 Members can have both a home and a mailing address.
 If a dependent does not have a home address, then we will use the primary's home address.

   - POST#create for primary members:
     - URL: http://cratebind-challenge-api.com/memd/members